-Jesus, Mary, and Joseph, the model of what a family should be; yet there can be only one Holy Family of Nazareth, and to be honest, this doesn’t look anything like our families.
+Jesus, Mary, and Joseph are the models of what a family should be; yet there can be only one Holy Family of Nazareth, and to be honest, this doesn’t look anything like our families.
 Mary, the ‘virgin mother’, holy and conceived without sin, and her son, Jesus, the Son of God.
-And then there is the husband and the provider, Joseph who appears in this story without dialogue, silent in the face of Jesus rebuke, “Why did you seek me?
+And then there is the husband and the provider, Joseph who appears in this story without dialogue, silent in the face of Jesus’ rebuke, “Why did you seek me?
 Did you not know that it is necessary for me to be in the home of my Father?”

 Ouch!
-This is a reminder of our own seraphic father, St Francis, who strips himself of clothing provided by his father Pietro Bernardone and standing naked in that courtyard of Assisi, declares, “from now on I have only one father, who is in heaven”.
-Like Francis father, this is also the last appearance of Joseph in the saga.
+This is a reminder of our seraphic father, St Francis, who strips himself of clothing provided by his father Pietro Bernardoni and standing naked in that courtyard of Assisi, declares, “From now on I have only one father, who is in heaven”.
+Like Francis’s father, this is also the last appearance of Joseph in the saga.

 A child bride and new mother, with her labourer husband, fleeing from the violence of despotic leadership to become refugees in a foreign country.
 This is a story that is all too familiar in our world.
 A story that for so many ends in rape, torture, rejection, exploitation, and even death.
-We remind ourselves that this same refugee, Jesus the Nazarene, points to these refugees of today, and says, “Here is my family, my mother, my brothers and my sisters.”
+We remind ourselves that this same refugee, Jesus the Nazarene, points to these refugees of today, and says, “Here is my family… here is my mother… here are my brothers and my sisters.”

 The ‘water of the womb’, our family relationships, are secondary to the ‘Blood of the Covenant’.
 It is only by redemption through this ‘Blood of the Covenant’, that reconciliation, purification, sanctification, and union with God become real.
 We can only call ourselves ‘blessed’ in terms of this foundational relationship with God.
 It is only when we start from God’s totally unselfish, vulnerable, and free Love that we also learn the Way to Love in Truth.